 These nutrient-dense brownies have always had their appeal, but this fall, Cameron’s rich, delicious and cozy recipe almost seem like a form of therapy.

 We highly suggest baking up a batch for breakfast with a good cup of coffee, going about your day, and wrapping that last Zoom call with a glass of her new, clean-as-can-be organic rosé.
 Avaline also makes a good bottle of white, but we’re partial to the light and zesty pink stuff with a hint of fresh melon.
+(Update: the brand also launched a dry and delicious red in November 2020!)

 Here’s Cameron on the glories of chocolate for breakfast and a bonus recipe for her chocolate raspberry oatmeal…